About

 Unsolved questions from this work woke in me a particular interest in Transposable Elements and in their potential to be used as molecular markers to solve intricate phylogenetic relationships in this group.

 As part of my Master of Science projects at the Ray Lab, my research on immune response of bats enabled me to infer the evolution of gene families related to antimicrobial peptides in this remarkable group of mammals.
 Additionally, I laid the groundwork to characterize a specific type of Transposable Element to construct homoplasy-free phylogenies in Chiroptera.
 Currently, as a PhD student, one of my projects focuses on optimizing this pipeline with the aim of expanding its applicability to other taxa.
-While my primary research interests revolve around taxonomy, I also explore other adaptive traits that render bats unique among mammals, with metabolism being a key focus.
+While my primary research interests revolve around taxonomy, I also explore other adaptive traits that make bats unique among mammals, with metabolism being a key focus.

 As a member of the Fundación Oso Andino, my involvement extends beyond Genetics and bat research.
 I lead projects that seek to study the behavior of large mammals by means of analyzing GPS tracking data.
 Using novel bioinformatic non-parametric methods, I am looking to understand how Andean bears, Andean foxes and tapirs, make use of their natural habitat and what resources and environmental variables